-Poll: Have smartphones become yet another style symbol?Aaron Baker - Editor-in-Chief
+Poll: Have smartphones become yet another style symbol?Aaron Baker - Director, Content and Partnerships

 While catching up with an old friend over beers a few evenings ago, a fellow patron pulled out a Samsung Galaxy Note and placed it on the bar.